Unital operads, monoids, monads, and bar constructions: The definition of the scanning map

 adjoint to the evaluation map

 This specializes to give maps

-These maps are easily seen to be $\SI_k$-equivariant, and a diagram analogous to that in the proof of \autoref{note1} shows that they pass to coequalizers to give the desired map $\ph$. \end{proof} We shall make use of two specializations of this general construction. \begin{lem} For based objects $X,Y\in \sV_*$, there is a natural map of based objects
+These maps are easily seen to be $\SI_k$-equivariant, and a diagram analogous to the one in the proof of \autoref{note1} shows that they pass to coequalizers to give the desired map $\ph$. \end{proof} We shall make use of two specializations of this general construction.
+The first gives the map $\ph$ in \autoref{scan}. \begin{lem} For based $G$-spaces $X,Y,Z$, there is a natural map of based $G$-spaces

 \end{lem}